What is a Neck Lift?

 With most types of neck lifting, there will be some swelling and bruising.
 To minimize this, patients sleep with their head elevated thirty degrees from the waist up either with pillows or in a recliner for one week.
 For surgical procedures, a compressive garment will generally been worn during the entire first week.
 Discomfort is generally mild to moderate and usually well controlled with medications.
 Surgical techniques lead to immediate improvement with an improved slimmer neck and jawline.
 Conservative injection techniques require months for final results but have minimal downtime and recovery associated with each injection.

 What are the risks?

 A Neck Lift is a common and safe procedure, but there are risks inherent with any surgery.
 These include infection, bleeding, pain, bruising, swelling, numbness, asymmetry, and skin contour irregularities.
-For many patients, the final results – a more youthful appearance that is long lasting and easily visible – helps restore confidence and far outweighs the possibility of any complications.
-You’ll appear younger and slimmer right away with a contoured, sculpted chin and better defined jaw line.
+For many patients, the final results – a more youthful appearance that is long-lasting and easily visible – helps restore confidence and far outweigh the possibility of any complications.
+You’ll appear younger and slimmer right away with a contoured, sculpted chin and a better-defined jawline.
 Your recovery time will take several weeks to heal thoroughly.

 Call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.